Social media platforms have become overrun with fake news, creating the need for smart AI-based filters to separate fact from fiction.

 Fake news has become a nearly inescapable part of the social media experience.

 Social media has become a massive part of how we exchange information.
 There are now 3.48 billion active social media users in the world, with individuals and organizations recognizing the importance of these platforms as the primary means of interacting with the public.
-From local celebrities to world leaders like US President Donald Trump, everyone is using social media to deliver a message, and the medium has proven to be an incredibly effective tool for influencing opinions.
+From local celebrities to world leaders like US President Donald Trump, everyone is using social media to deliver stories and messages, and the medium has proven to be an incredibly effective tool for influencing opinions.

 Unfortunately, not everyone who has recognized the power of social media messaging has good intentions.
-To make matters worse, social media users are not well equipped to think critically about the media they consume.
-These realities have made social media into fertile ground for fake news, falsehoods and mistruths, which has created a need for tools to help safeguard the truth.
+To make matters worse, social media users are not well equipped to think critically about the stories they consume.
+These realities have made social media into fertile ground for fake news, false stories and mistruths, which has created a need for tools to help safeguard the truth.

 This INNspired Article is brought to you by:Datametrex AI Limited (TSXV:DM) is a technology-focused company that acquires or partners with organizations developing best-in-class, disruptive technologies.
 They have developed, NexaIntelligence, a solution that identifies fake news through incorporating a semantic dimension analysis.Send me an Investor Kit